 Office of Business Services

-We oversee products and services that provide vital services, convenience and quality of life to the Fayetteville State University campus.
-We manage: the Bookstore, Bronco Card office, campus dining, central store/receiving, Bronco Printing Solutions, mail services, the Seabrook Auditorium and vending services.
+We oversee products and services that provide a multitude of programs and convenience to enhance the quality of life on the Fayetteville State University campus.
+We manage: the Bookstore, Bronco Card office, Campus Dining, Central Receiving, Bronco Printing Solutions, Mail Services, the Seabrook Auditorium and Vending Services.

 My mom has held me to high standards since I was young.
 I strive to represent myself and my family well.
 My roots came from before Fayetteville State, but FSU was an avenue for me to expand and so was Delta.